caglarturali/piyango/README.md

 - `superloto`
 - `piyango`

-`N`: Indicates that a numerical value should be supplied.
+`N`: Indicates that an integer value should be supplied.

 `(x | y)`: Indicates that either of the values should be supplied.